DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-arista-ethertype-headers-with-gopacket.markdown

 On the newer platforms, Arista has moved away from using the keyframe setup and introduced a custom EtherType.
 Again, using hardware time stamping at line-rate & supporting PTP.

-There are 3 possible time stamping modes on the 7500{E,R} & 7280{E,R} series switches:
+There is 3 possible time stamping modes on the 7500{E,R} & 7280{E,R} series switches:

 * 64-bit header timestamp; i.e., encapsulated in the L2 header
 * 48-bit header timestamp; i.e., encapsulated in the L2 header